Ngz91/dotfiles/README.md

 chmod u+x scripts/memory
 chmod u+x scripts/network
 ```
-Then add this i3 config file:
+Then add this to your i3 config file:
 ```
 exec --no-startup-id sh ~/.config/polybar/launch.sh
 ```

-Polybar is pretty well documented, you can read the documentation in [their repository](https://github.com/polybar/polybar/wiki/) if you have any doubt.
+Polybar is pretty well documented, you can read the documentation in [their repository](https://github.com/polybar/polybar/wiki/) if you have any doubt on how to use it or customize it.

 ## Ranger and Zathura
 (TODO)